Karthick-03-R/Karthick-R-03/README.md

 💞️ I’m looking to collaborate on JavaScript/Node.js projects and beginner-friendly open source contributions

-📫 How to reach me: LinkedIn www.linkedin.com/in/karthickr83 or karthick.rr.03@gmail.com
+📫 How to reach me: www.linkedin.com/in/karthickr83 or karthick.rr.03@gmail.com

 😄 Pronouns: He/Him